willbernascimento/join_text/README.md

 ```

 **OBS:**
-If there is a file with the same name as the exit label you chose, you must choose what to do.
+If there is a file with the same name as the output file you chose, you must choose what to do.

 1. You can manually rename the file, delete it or move it.